ArashMTech/LCS_Algorithm/README.md

 # LCS Algorithm
-This is a sample project for implementation LCS (Longest Common Subsequence) algorithm with c++ language programming
+This is a sample project for implementation LCS (Longest Common Subsequence) algorithm with C++ language programming

 Description: